avdgaag/arjanvandergaag.nl/content/blog/using-git-stash-branch.md

 From [the docs on `git stash branch`](http://www.kernel.org/pub/software/scm/git/docs/git-stash.html):

-> Creates and checks out a new branch named <branchname> starting from the commit at which the <stash> was originally created, applies the changes recorded in <stash> to the new working tree and index, then drops the <stash> if that completes successfully.
-When no <stash> is given, applies the latest one.
+> Creates and checks out a new branch named &lt;branchname&gt; starting from the commit at which the &lt;stash&gt; was originally created, applies the changes recorded in &lt;stash&gt; to the new working tree and index, then drops the &lt;stash&gt; if that completes successfully.
+When no &lt;stash&gt; is given, applies the latest one.

 Awesome.